ammarahnizam/cypressconduitappautomation/README.md

 Instructions for the current Repository:
 ==========================================
--- Use git clone to clone the current repository
+-- Make sure the pre-requistes are followed and both frontend and backend are running .
+Now use git clone to clone the current repository

 --Install yarn